hahaschlecht/capacitor-video-editor/README.md

 # capacitor-video-editor

+This Plugin is still under development.
+Please do not use it, yet.

-A small plugin to pick videos from the camera roll and edit them.
+A plugin to pick videos from the camera roll and edit them.

 ## Install